arvidn/libtorrent/docs/projects.rst

 BitSlug
 -------

-BitSlug_ is a MacOSX cocoa client.
+BitSlug_ is a macOS cocoa client.

 .. _BitSlug: http://bitslug.sourceforge.net/

 DelCo
 -----

-DelCo_ is a research project at Tampere university of technology, finland.
+DelCo_ is a research project at Tampere university of technology, Finland.

 .. _DelCo: http://delco.cs.tut.fi/

 Torrent2Exe
 -----------

-Torrent2Exe_ Torrent2exe is a small BitTorrent client.
+Torrent2Exe_ is a small BitTorrent client.
 Its basic idea is to let users download a custom-built EXE program with the torrent file integrated into it.